AmieDD/ADDVulcan/Communication Systems/56K Flex Magic/README.md

 ![Ping of Death and Connection to Second Server](images/ping-of-death-login.png)

 Now we need credentials for the second system.
 Perhaps they can be found in the modem [recording](files/recording.wav)?
-We look at the spectrograph of the recording, and see strong evidence we're dealing with a 300 baud modem signal, either [Bell 103](https://en.wikipedia.org/wiki/Bell_103_modem) or [ITU-T Recommendation V.21](https://www.itu.int/rec/T-REC-V.21/en).
+We [listen](https://www.youtube.com/watch?v=abapFJN6glo) and look at the spectrograph of the recording, and see strong evidence we're dealing with a [300 baud modem signal](https://www.youtube.com/watch?v=1Pmxkt9mYgM), either [Bell 103](https://en.wikipedia.org/wiki/Bell_103_modem) or [ITU-T Recommendation V.21](https://www.itu.int/rec/T-REC-V.21/en).

 ![Spectrogram of recording.wav with some filtering applied](images/recording-spectrogram.png)